 The TCNT1, OCR1A/B, and ICR1 are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
 The 16-bit register must be byte accessed using two read or write operations.
 Each 16-bit timer has a single 8-bit register for temporary storing of the high byte of the 16-bit access.
 The same temporary register is shared between all 16-bit registers within each 16-bit timer.
 Accessing the low byte triggers the 16-bit read or write operation.
 When the low byte of a 16-bit register is written by the CPU, the high byte stored in the temporary register, and the low byte written are both copied into the 16-bit register in the same clock cycle.
-When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the temporary register in the same clock cycle as the low byte is read.
+When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the temporary register is copied into the temporary register is read by the CPU.

 Not all 16-bit accesses uses the temporary register for the high byte.
-Reading the OCR1A/B 16-bit registers does not involve using the temporary register.
+Reading the OCR1A/B 16bit registers does not involve using the temporary register.